-(Women often say that men have a third brain, a bit further down than the stomach, very small but even more powerful.
-A sign of a man's age is which he is more interested in: food or sex!)
+(Women often say that men have a third brain, a bit further down than the stomach, even more powerful.
+A sign of a man’s age is which he is more interested in: food or sex!)

 In deciding which foods to eat and how to eat them, your Stomach energy makes use of something else in your system.
 This is called your Gall Bladder energy which in Chinese Medicine is reckoned to be the chief decision-maker.

 Physically, and in Western medicine, your gall-bladder organ stores bile which is used to break up fat in food that you’ve eaten and is passing through your small intestine.

 But in Chinese Medicine, the Gall-Bladder (capital G-B) function is to decide.
-Nowadays, with the wealth of information thrown at us every day, our Gall-Bladder easily gets overwhelmed.
+Nowadays, the wealth of information and marketing easily overwhelms our Gall-Bladder.

 There’s more about the Gall-Bladder function here, but one of the characteristics associated with a strong Gall-Bladder is courage.
 An old name for courage is Gall!

-You'll be pleased to know that there are ways in which you can improve your Gall-Bladder function, though they take time to work.
+You’ll be pleased to know that there are ways in which you can improve your Gall-Bladder function!
+However, they take time to work.

 Treatment with acupuncture for weight loss should always consider the Gall-Bladder function.